 Wrapping up

-Figuring out if someone has Snapchat Plus isn’t always simple, and that’s by design.
+Determining whether someone has Snapchat Plus isn’t always simple, and that’s by design.
 While the Snapchat+ star badge is an obvious sign (if someone chooses to display it), most premium features are private and can’t be spotted unless the user reveals them.

 If you’re curious, there’s no harm in looking out for visible clues.
-But remember, privacy and respect go hand-in-hand with social media.
+But remember, privacy and respect go hand in hand with social media.
 Focus on enjoying your own Snapchat experience, and let others do the same.

 Have more questions about Snapchat Plus?
 Feel free to drop them in the comments — or share your experience if you’re already a subscriber!